heyjoakim/devops-21/weeklyLog.md

 #### Choice of virtualization techniques and deployment targets

-For hosting our Minitwit App and API, we decided to use Microsoft Azure as a cloud provider.
+For hosting our Minitwit App and API, we decided to use Microsoft Azure as a cloud provider because Azure has a solid Docker integration, compared to other cloud providers.
 Azure also allows to deploy an application in a Docker containter instance, which was the initial reason why we preferred Docker as a virtualization technique.
 Moreover, the team had some previous experience and general prefference towards using Docker.
 Therefore, we created a Docker image, published it on DockerHub and created the basis for further optimizations in our CI/CD pipeline.

 **Further notes:** We moved from Dockerhub to Azure Container Registry as this seems to be faster with Azure App Service and has better support for it.